zecevicandrija/learning-platform/README.md

 FEATURES:
 - Sign up, logout, login with roles (customer, instructor, admin)
 - List of all courses with filters for price, popularity etc...
-- Singe course page where more info about the particular course is displayed
+- Single course page where more info about the particular course is displayed
 - Write a review and add a rating for a course
 - Monitoring the progress of course lessons and percentage statistics
 - Edit, delete, add for all lectures, courses and user profile